The Interview Class 12 MCQ Quiz – Test Your Understanding!

 Saul Bellow, who has consented to be interviewed on several occasions, nevertheless once described interviews as being like thumbprints on his windpipe.
 Yet despite the drawbacks of the interview, it is a supremely serviceable medium of communication.
 “These days, more than at any other time, our most vivid impressions of our contemporaries are through interviews,” Denis Brian has written.
 “Almost everything of moment reaches us through one man asking questions of another.
 Because of this, the interviewer holds a position of unprecedented power and influence.”

-How does the author's writing style in 'The Interview' affect the reader's understanding of the story?
+How does the author's writing style in "The Interview" engage the reader?

 Maybe I give the impression of doing many things.
 But in the end, I am convinced I am always doing the same thing… And then I have a secret.
 Did you know what will happen if you eliminate the empty spaces from the universe, eliminate the empty spaces in all the atoms?
 The universe will become as big as my fist.
 Similarly, we have a lot of empty spaces in our lives.
 I call them interstices.
 Say you are coming over to my place.
 You are in an elevator and while you are coming up, I am waiting for you.
 This is an interstice, an empty space.
 I work in empty spaces.